PaddlePaddle/models/PaddleCV/image_classification/README_en.md

 Image classification, which is an important field of computer vision, is to classify images into pre-defined labels.
 Recently, many researchers have developed different kinds of neural networks and highly improved the classification performance.
 This page introduces how to do image classification with PaddlePaddle Fluid.

+We also recommend users to take a look at the  [IPython Notebook demo](https://aistudio.baidu.com/aistudio/projectDetail/122278)

 ## Quick Start

 ### Installation